 The current study had some limitations.
 For example, the reliability of retrospective age at menarche reports could not be determined because it was not retested.
-Long-term prospective studies, however, established test-retest reliability and found correlations ranged from .67 to .79 (Casey, Dwyer, Coleman, Krall, Gardner, & Valadian, 1991; Damon, Damon, Reed, & Valadian, 1969; Livson & McNeill, 1962; Must, Phillips, Naumova, Blum, Harris, Dawson-Hughes et al., 2002).
+Long-term prospective studies, however, established test-retest reliability and found correlations ranged from .67 to .79 (Casey et al., 1991; Damon, Damon, Reed, & Valadian, 1969; Livson & McNeill, 1962; Must et al., 2002).
 Another critical point is that we only assessed the age at menarche and age at first sexual intercourse in years instead of months.
 Additionally, the assessment of family composition can not be considered as the optimal measure of familial stress.
 To address the problem of non-shared environmental influences, participants are supposed to be asked about the perceived relationship quality with family members, frequency of interaction with parents and the amount of stress during their childhood.
 Furthermore, the sample seems to be biased towards higher education, higher paternal and parental investment.
 Education was assessed in a way that did not enable us to reveal whether participants are still students or already working.
 Finally, the results of this study are based on cross-sectional data, retrospectively assessed.
 Thus, no causal inferences can be made.